• LAUNCH YOUR DREAM

 Book #2 is called What Money Can’t Buy: The Moral Limits of Markets.
 It’s by Michael Sandel.

 The concept behind this book is that somehow we have moved from a market economy to a market society.
 That means almost everything can be bought.
 Hence, as a society, we value things in dollars and cents – even things that shouldn’t be about dollars and cents.
-And the scary part is, this shift has happened so quietly that most of us don’t even realize it.
+And the scary part is, that this shift has happened so quietly that most of us don’t even realize it.
 It’s “normal” to us that we can buy anything we can think of.

 Let me give you a personal example of this concept.
-I recently had a conversation with a mother who was crowing about the fact that her four year old child could read, but bemoaning the fact that he didn’t like it.
+I recently had a conversation with a mother who was crowing about the fact that her four-year-old child could read but bemoaning the fact that he didn’t like it.
 I asked why she thought that was, and she said she didn’t know.
 She allowed as how she had tried everything to get him to like it.
 Such as?
 Well, for one thing, she takes him to the library every day and bribes him to finish a book.
 Not to read it, but to finish it, “…so we can get on to the next one.”

 She’ll give him a dollar, or take him out for ice cream, or promise a toy.
-Anything to get him to focus long enough to read all the way through the book, so that tomorrow he can read another one.
+Anything to get him to focus long enough to read all the way through the book so that tomorrow he can read another one.
 All while standing in a library, where there are endless numbers of books.
 The poor kid must feel like he’ll never get to the end.

 I don’t know about you guys, but when I read a book, I don’t generally read it to get to the end so I can go on to the next one.
 I read it because I want to know what’s in it, because I love reading, and because a good book is my favorite escape.
+This poor mother has managed to commoditize her son’s reading.
+The goal is for him to chew through books like a goat chewing through the back 40–the faster the better.
+And she wonders why he doesn’t like it.

 Sandel has plenty of examples of things that can now be bought that never used to be part of the commercial stream.
-You can buy your way into a prestigious private university, if your parents have lots of money and are likely to be big donors.
-You can buy a third world surrogate mother for one third the cost you’d pay in the US.
+You can buy your way into a prestigious private university if your parents have lots of money and are likely to be big donors.
+You can buy a third-world surrogate mother for one-third the cost you’d pay in the US.
 You can buy an election.
 Well, that one’s been true throughout history, but it used to be shameful and scandalous, something you hid.
 Now the Supreme Court basically says it’s okay.

 Now here’s the intersection between these two books.